zhutchens1/inverse_transform_sampling/README.md

 Draw samples from an arbitrary distribution of a continuous random variable using a univariate spline.
-Uses Numpy and Scipy.
+The spline uses simple linear interpolation without smoothing.
+It is best if the input data are smooth and well-behaved so as to not sample unmeaningful values from the interpolator.